 For most schools and libraries, one of the biggest obstacles in running these programs is in obtaining funds for the books.
 Libraries will welcome this type of financial support.
 If you are unable to donate money, consider offering your time.
 Often, there are a number of fundraising opportunities that can be used to raise money for this great program, and schools and libraries flourish with the help of parent volunteers!

 ENCOURAGE YOUR CHILD TO READ, READ, READ!

 Over 270,000 students from kindergarten to Grade 12 participate in the Forest of Reading program every year.
-The Forest programs are purely recreational — not tied to the curriculum — and are meant to encourage the love of reading.
+The Forest programs are purely recreational, encourage engagement and are meant to encourage the love of reading.
 It can be fun for the entire family — read some of the books aloud or discuss them together!
 Be sure to check out our Resources section for great ideas on how to get your kids engaged and reading.

 ATTEND THE FOREST OF READING FESTIVAL

 The programs culminate in an action packed two-day event, the Forest of Reading Festival, held in May at Toronto’s Harbourfront Centre or one of them any satellite Festivals (locations are announced every fall).
 More than 15,000 young readers attend this event and kids meet authors and participate in workshops and many other fun activities.